-We do not recommend that you get Ulysses when compared to the many other software out there.
-In particular, we recommend Atticus as not only the best writing software, but the best formatting software as well.
+I do not recommend that you get Ulysses when compared to the many other software out there.
+In particular, I recommend Atticus as not only the best writing software, but the best formatting software as well.
 Not only is it priced on a lifetime guarantee so you will never have to pay for updates, but it's available on virtually every platform.

 For those who use a Mac, Ulysses could be a good option.
-However, we don’t think that Ulysses is the only writing app that can provide you with a great writing experience.
-But we still believe that subscribing to Ulysses is a good investment if you’re an Apple user who are serious about writing and want to enjoy Ulysses’s relaxing IU, as well as its other amazing features like keywords, filters, groups, typewriter mode, dark mode, minimal mode, full screen mode, and much more!
-Otherwise, we recommend Atticus.
+However, I don’t think that Ulysses is the only writing app that can provide you with a great writing experience.
+But I still believe that subscribing to Ulysses is a good investment if you’re an Apple user who are serious about writing and want to enjoy Ulysses’s relaxing IU, as well as its other amazing features like keywords, filters, groups, typewriter mode, dark mode, minimal mode, full screen mode, and much more!